viborccom/data/covid-19/croatia/README.md

-`Days` | The number of days from the first registered case `TotalRecovered` | The number of people who recovered (cummulative) `TotalDied` | The number of people who died (cummulative)
+`Days` | The number of days from the first registered case `TotalRecovered` | The number of people who recovered (cummulative) `TotalDied` | The number of people who died (cummulative) `ActiveCases` | The number of currently active cases ('TotalCases' - 'TotalRecovered')

 ## time-series-counties.csv